PFAS remediation methods

 The excavation process is used to remove PFAS-contaminated soil.
 Finally, the soil is transferred to a safe site for disposal.
 The method could be considered adequate for localized contamination.
 It can also be used in spill sites with high concentrations of PFAS pollution.

-The procedure is firmly grounded, having extensive application in different PFAS types.
-It should be considered that this method may not suit large-scale contamination.
+The procedure is firmly grounded and has extensive application in different PFAS types.
+However, this method may not suit large-scale contamination.

 Soil washing